giladfrid009/SimpleSIMD/README.md

 ### What is SIMD?
 Single Instruction, Multiple Data (SIMD) units refer to hardware components that perform the same operation on multiple data operands concurrently.
 The concurrency is performed on a single thread, while utilizing the full size of the processor register to perform several operations at one.
-This approach could be combined with standard multithreading for massive performence boosts.
+This approach could be combined with standard multithreading for massive performence boosts in numeric computations.

-## Goals
+## Goals And Purpose
-This library Aims to simplify SIMD usage, and to make it easy to integrate it into an already existing solutions.
+* Gain performence boost for mathematical computations using a simple API
-It Replaces several LINQ functions which would benefit the most from using SIMD.
+* Simplifies SIMD usage, and to make it easy to integrate it into an already existing solutions
-Also, it Helps to generalize some methemathical functions for supported types.
+* Helps generalize several methemathical functions for supported types
-It Performs less allocations compared to standard LINQ implementations.
+* Performs less allocations compared to standard LINQ implementations

 ## Available Functions
 #### Comparison: